colinmorris/colinmorris.github.com/_posts/2016-07-01-dreaming-rbms.markdown

 ### "Did they really need a neural network for that?"

 This is a question that probably doesn't get asked often enough.
-The results here are pretty neat, but before we claim another victory for the deep learning revolution, we should ask whether the problem we solved was actually difficult.
-I'll follow the example of [Yoav Goldberg](http://nbviewer.jupyter.org/gist/yoavg/d76121dfde2618422139) and use unsmoothed maximum-likelihood character level language models as my dumb baseline to compare against.
+The results here are pretty neat, but before we claim another victory for trendy neural networks, we should ask whether the problem we solved was actually difficult.
+I'll follow the example of [this blog post by Yoav Goldberg](http://nbviewer.jupyter.org/gist/yoavg/d76121dfde2618422139) and use unsmoothed maximum-likelihood character level language models as a dumb baseline to compare against.
 In short, we'll generate strings one letter at a time, choosing the next letter by looking at the last n, and seeing which letters tended to follow that sequence in the training set.

 Some examples from an order-4 model trained on the US place names dataset: